FREEZONEX/mcp-server-supos/README.md

    - Get and analyze real-time data of all topics
    - Returns: real-time data of all topics

-5. `get-topic-history-data-by-graphql`
+5. `pg-query-sql`

-   - Get history data of a specific topic from graphql
+   - Execute SQL queries on the pg database
    - Input:
-     - `topic` (string): The topic path corresponding to the model
+     - `sql` (string): The SQL statement to be executed
-     - `limit` (number): Limit number of records
-     - `startTime` (string): Start time in ISO 8601 format, e.g., 2025-04-13T00:00:00Z.
-If not specified, defaults to one week before the current time
-     - `endTime`: End time in ISO 8601 format, e.g., 2025-04-20T23:59:59Z.
-If not specified, defaults to the current time
+     - `params` (array): SQL parameter array, optional
+   - Returns: SQL query result

+6. `get-topic-history-data-by-pg`

-   - Returns: history data of a specific topic
+   - Get historical data of a specific topic
+   - Input:
+     - `prompt` (string): The prompt message input by the user for querying the historical data of the topic
+   - Returns: Step-by-step prompt for querying topic historical data, convenient for step-by-step tool calls to obtain historical data

+7. `get-topic-query-sql`

+   - Get the SQL statement for querying a specific topic
+   - Input:
+     - `prompt` (string): The prompt of the SQL statement input by the user for querying the topic
+   - Returns: Step-by-step prompt for querying the topic, convenient for step-by-step tool calls and generating SQL statements

 **_Let's follow the documentation to start using it_**